 To recap: IP67 means the unit can be dropped into a body of water up to a meter deep for half an hour, while IP68 guarantees protection in water up to 1.5m deep for the same period of time.
 Both are resistant to dust.

 Let’s be clear here: the rating the International Electrotechnical Commission assigns is strictly for fresh water.
 That means it doesn’t guarantee protection from submersion in other liquids – beer, coffee, salt water and soda, to name but a few.

 So if you spill a pint of your favourite lager on an IP67 or IP68-rated handset and quickly shake it off, it should be fine, albeit a little smelly and sticky.
 But if you leave it to rest in the goop for a prolonged amount of time, it could break… for good.

 IP67 vs IP68: Can I swim with my smartphone?

-We certainly wouldn’t recommend swimming with your phone.
+We wouldn’t recommend swimming with your phone.
 When the IEC tests a smartphone it’s done under lab conditions, with the handset in standby mode – not in a swimming pool full of various chemicals used to cleanse the water.

 The same applies to the ocean.
 Seawater is full of salt, a mineral device-makers stress isn’t tested when the unit is being put through its paces for an IP rating, so we’d also strongly suggest steering clear of that.

 In 2015, Sony released promotional photos showing a new IP68-certified Xperia handset being used to take a picture underwater.
 It later controversially altered its stance, warning buyers not to use the device underwater after numerous reports of damage emerged.

 Related: Best Smartphone